dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### Default expressions

+The `default(T)` has the null state based on the properties of the type `T`:

-`default(T)` has the null state "not null" if `T` is known to be a nonnullable value type.
-Otherwise it has the null state "maybe default".
+- If the type is a known value type then it has the null state "not null"
+- Else if the type is a type parameter then it has the null state "maybe default"
+- Else it has the null state "maybe null"

 ### Null-conditional expressions

-A `null_conditional_expression` has the null state "maybe null".
+A `null_conditional_expression` has the null state based on the properties of expression type:

+- If the type is a known value type then it has the null state "maybe null"
+- Else if the type is a type parameter then it has the null state "maybe default"
+- Else it has the null state "maybe null"

 ### Cast expressions

-If a cast expression `(T)E` invokes a user-defined conversion, then the null state of the expression is the default null state for its type.
-Otherwise, if `T` is *nullable* then the null state is "maybe null".
-Otherwise the null state is the same as the null state of `E`.
+If a cast expression `(T)E` invokes a user-defined conversion, then the null state of the expression is the default null state for the type of the user-defined conversion.
+Otherwise:

-***This needs upddating***
+- If `T` is a *nullable* type in the form `U?` where `U` is a type parameter then the null state is "maybe default"
+- Else If `T` is a *nullable* type then the null state is "maybe null"
+- Else the null state is the same as the null state of `E`

+### Unary and binary operators

+If a unary or binary operator invokes an user-defined operator that is declared with one or more attributes for special null behavior, the null state is determined by those attributes.
+Otherwise the null state of the expression is the default null state of its type.

+***Something special to do for binary `+` over strings and delegates?***

 ### Await expressions